 The route structure is based on the Scottish Credit Qualifications Framework (SCQF).
 The framework comprises 12 levels, of which Level 11 is directly relevant to the programme.
-The programme can be undertaken part-time or full-time in two stages; however, there are exit points within Stage 1 leading to the achievement of a Postgraduate Certificate (PgCert) Healthcare with 60 credits or a Postgraduate Diploma (PgDip) Advancing Practice (Health Visiting) with 120 credits which provides you with the NMC recordable qualification of a Health Visitor.
-During Stage 1 you will be required to consolidate your learning in practice and achieve agreed competencies to meet the NMC requirements including the prescribing component if selected (NMC 2018b; RPS 2016; NMC 2004).
+The programme can be undertaken full-time or part-time in two stages; however, there are exit points within Stage 1 leading to the achievement of a Postgraduate Certificate (PgCert) Advancing Practice (Nursing) with 60 credits or a Postgraduate Diploma (PgDip) Advancing Practice (Nursing).

-Stage 2 of the programme consists of module NUM100, Advancing Practice Dissertation.
-The dissertation will be focused entirely on your area of practice, and will allow you to demonstrate learning which reflects all key theories, principles and concepts required in advanced practice.
+Stage 2 of the programme consists of module NUM100 Advancing Practice Dissertation.
+The dissertation will be focussed entirely on your area of practice, and will allow you to demonstrate learning which reflects all key theories, principles and concepts required in advanced practice.